-For the forecasts in the TIGGE dataset, probabilistic forecasts initialised in the North jet cluster are found to generally have lower day 15 Brier Skill than those initialised in the South and Mid cluster.
-One exception is the predictions of transition from the South to the North cluster, which is also found to have lower day 15 Brier Skill.
-Forecasts initialised from the Mid jet cluster are found to have the highest day 15 Brier Skill.
+For the forecasts in the TIGGE dataset, probabilistic forecasts initialized in the north jet cluster are found generally to have lower day 15 Brier Skill than those initialized in the south and mid clusters.
+One exception is the prediction of transition from south to north clusters, which is also found to have lower day 15 Brier Skill.
+Forecasts initialized from the mid jet cluster are found to have the highest day 15 Brier Skill.
 Similar results are found for the area under the ROC.
-These results may point to generally lower predictability of the North jet cluster; however, due to the long timescales associated with the clusters and the relatively short duration of the threeextended-winter forecast sample provided by the TIGGE dataset one must be cautious when generalising the results.
-Future studies into the predictability of atmospheric regimelike behaviour will certainly benefit from having longer forecast datasets available.
+These results may point to generally lower predictability of the north jet cluster; however, due to the long time-scales associated with the clusters and the relatively short duration of the three-extended-winter forecast sample provided by the TIGGE dataset, one must be cautious when generalizing the results.
+Future studies into the predictability of atmospheric regime-like behaviour will certainly benefit from having longer forecast datasets available.